sg-crest A Singapore Government Agency Website

 Look for a lock () or https:// as an added precaution.
 Share sensitive information only on official, secure websites.

-If a person below 16 years old is arrested or summoned to attend court for a crime, they are usually charged in the Youth Courts.
+If a person below 18 years of age is arrested or summoned to attend court for a crime, he or she will usually be charged in the Youth Courts.

 In exceptional cases, a youth offender may be charged in courts other than the Youth Courts if:

-• They are charged with an offence that is only heard by the High Court.
+• The youth offender is charged with an offence that is only heard by the General Division of the High Court.

-• They are jointly charged with an adult offender.
+• The youth offender is jointly charged with an adult offender.

-Youth offenders' parents or guardians must attend all court hearings with them, unless the court orders otherwise.
-For youth offenders who do not have a lawyer, their parents or guardians can help to conduct their defence.
+A youth offender's parents or guardian must attend all court hearings with the youth offender, unless the court orders otherwise.
+For a youth offender who does not have a lawyer, the youth offender's parents or guardian can help to conduct the youth offender's defence.

 The Youth Courts may offer bail for youth offenders so they can stay out of remand during the court process.